zhipeng-d-chen/blockless-bless-network-bot/README.md

 	```bash
 	localStorage.getItem('B7S_AUTH_TOKEN')
 	```
-4. To get your token, follow this step:
+4. To get your nodeid and hardwareid, follow this step:
 	- Download the [extension](https://chromewebstore.google.com/detail/bless/pljbjcehnhcnofmkdbjolghdcjnmekia)
 	- after you download the extension, open `chrome://extensions/?id=pljbjcehnhcnofmkdbjolghdcjnmekia`
   	- Enable `Developer mode` in top right, then press `service worker`.
 You will see new tab open.